nelson123-lab/my-Data-Science-learnings/Machine Learning/Interview Questions.md

 - Gradient Descent is an optimization algorithm used to minimize the cost function of a machine learning model.
 It works by iteratively adjusting the model's       parameters in the direction of steepest descent of the cost function.
 The algorithm starts at a random point and takes steps in the direction of the negative     gradient of the cost function until it reaches a minimum.
 - There are different types of gradient descent, including batch gradient descent, stochastic gradient descent, and mini-batch gradient descent, which differ in     the amount of data they use to update the model's parameters.

+What is Dropout and why is it used in CNN?

+- Dropout is a regularization technique used in deep learning to prevent overfitting.
+It works by randomly dropping out (setting to zero) some of the neurons in a   layer during training.
+This forces the network to learn more robust features and prevents it from relying too much on any one feature.
+Dropout has been shown to   be effective in improving the generalization performance of deep neural networks.
+- In Convolutional Neural Networks (CNNs), dropout is used in a similar way to regular neural networks.
+It is typically applied after the pooling layers, where it   randomly drops out some of the feature maps.
+This helps to prevent overfitting and improves the generalization performance of the network.
+Dropout can also be     applied after the fully connected layers in a CNN.